dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Specify the Barcode Formats

 The barcode format specification is the most basic decode setting that affects all three metrics of the performance.
 Sometimes, misreading a 1D barcode is caused by misrecognizing the 1D barcode as another 1D barcode type.
 If the targeted 1D barcodes are scoped, you can specify the barcode format in your project to lower the probability of misread results.
+In addition, specifying the required barcode formats will not only benefit the accuracy, but also the barcode reading speed as we saw in the [Achieving Best Speed]({{site.performance}}speed.html) article.

+**Recommendation**

-The related parameters are [ `BarcodeFormatIds` ]({{ site.dcvb_parameters_reference }}barcode-reader-task-settings/barcode-format-ids.html).
+The two parameters responsible for this are: [ `BarcodeFormatIds` ]({{site.parameters_reference}}barcode-format-ids.html) and [ `BarcodeFormatIds_2` ]({{site.parameters_reference}}barcode-format-ids-2.html)

 ### Enable Result Text Filter

 When the target barcodes are confirmed, the barcode texts might have common features that help you implement a result filter on the result text.
-Using the [`BarcodeFormatSpecification`]({{site.dcvb_parameters}}file/auxiliary/barcode-format-specification.html) parameters, you can add barcode result text restrictions like [`regular expression`]({{site.dcvb_parameters_reference}}barcode-format-specification/barcode-text-regex-pattern.html) requirements and [`text length`]({{site.dcvb_parameters_reference}}barcode-format-specification/barcode-text-length-range-array.html) range.
+Using the [`FormatSpecification`]({{site.parameters_reference}}format-specification/index.html) parameters, you can add barcode result text restrictions like [`regular expression`]({{site.parameters_reference}}barcode-text-regex-pattern.html) requirements and [`text length`]({{site.parameters_reference}}barcode-text-length-range-array.html) range.

 ### Exclude Small-Module Barcodes

 The module size of the barcode refers to the pixel size of the barcode modules (e.g. the pixel width of a 1D barcode line or the smallest cell size of a QR code).
 The smaller the module size of the barcodes, the higher risk of a misread.
-If it is not necessary to decode all the small-size barcodes in the scenario, you can skip the small-module barcodes by specifying the minimum acceptable module size of the barcodes via parameter [`ModuleSizeRangeArray`]({{site.dcvb_parameters_reference}}barcode-format-specification/module-size-range-array.html).
+If it is not necessary to decode all the small-size barcodes in the scenario, you can skip the small-module barcodes by specifying the minimum acceptable module size of the barcodes via parameter [`ModuleSizeRangeArray`]({{site.parameters_reference}}module-size-range-array.html).
+By increasing the `MinValue` of the `ModuleSizeRangeArray`, the SDK can skip the small-module barcodes and their potential misreads, thus ensuring higher accuracy.

-When processing large-size images, DBR scales down the images based on the [`ScaleDownThreshold`]({{site.dcvb_parameters_reference}}scale-down-threshold.html) before decoding.
+When processing large-size images, DBR scales down the images based on the [`ScaleDownThreshold`]({{site.parameters_reference}}scale-down-threshold.html) before decoding.
 However, sometimes the barcode on the image might be shrunk too small.
-You can increase the [`scaleDownThreshold`]({{site.dcvb_parameters_reference}}image-parameter/scale-down-threshold.html) value to ensure the module size of the barcodes is big enough to get the correct barcode results.
+You can increase the [`ScaleDownThreshold`]({{site.parameters_reference}}scale-down-threshold.html) value to ensure the module size of the barcodes is big enough to get the correct barcode results.

 **Recommendation**